miniblackTW/ModSpectate/README.md

 - A Spigot 1.8 plugin, Anti abuse of teleport, gamemode .etc

 ### Command:
-- /mspec: Enter the Spectator mode, do it again to exit and it will teleport you back to your last location
+- /mspec : Enter the Spectator mode, do it again to exit and it will teleport you back to your last location
+### Permission:
+- modspec.* : Permission for /mspec